igorkll/custom-debian-initramfs-init/README.md

 * https://github.com/igorkll/WinBox-Maker - a program for creating embedded Windows images
 * https://github.com/igorkll/embedded-plymouth - plymouth with a patch to disable ESC key processing (so that the console cannot be displayed during boot)

+## roadmap
+* a flag that crashes the download if more than one candidate for mounting rootfs is found

 ## tested on debian

 ### bookworm